Galen Weston: Philanthropy

 Weston was a supporter of a range of charitable causes, both personally and as Chairman of the W. Garfield Weston Foundation.
 The Foundation assists Canadian students through the Garfield Weston Awards, along with various scholarship programs, and made possible the Weston Family Learning Centre at the Art Gallery of Ontario and the Weston Family Innovation Centre at the Ontario Science Centre.
 The Foundation is a major contributor to the Nature Conservancy of Canada and its work to preserve wilderness lands.
 It also funds scientific research, especially into Canada's ecologically fragile Arctic.
 It further provides financial support to a variety of social organizations that include food banks and the Salvation Army in Canada.
 He also served as president of the board of the Royal Agricultural Winter Fair and as chairman and chief fundraiser for the Lester B. Pearson United World College of the Pacific.
 In 2004, Weston and the Hon.
 Hilary M. Weston (26th Lieutenant Governor of Ontario 1997–2002) and Chair of the Renaissance ROM Campaign, donated $10 million to the initiative to revitalize the Royal Ontario Museum – a contribution matched by the W. Garfield Weston Foundation.
 In 2020, amidst the COVID-19 pandemic, The Garfield Weston Foundation created an initiative valued at £25 million designed to support mid to large-scale organizations impacted by the virus.

-In recognition of his charitable work, Weston was appointed an Officer of the Order of Canada in 1990, awarded the Order of Ontario in 2005, and made a Commander of the Royal Victorian Order in 2017.
+In recognition of his charitable donations, Weston was appointed an Officer of the Order of Canada in 1990, awarded the Order of Ontario in 2005, and made a Commander of the Royal Victorian Order in 2017.

 Weston was also a significant contributor to the Fraser Institute, a conservative think-tank headquartered in Vancouver, British Columbia, donating over $1 million CDN annually.